The Cost of Living in Malta in 2023: A Comprehensive Guide

 Entertainment Expenses

-Entertainment expenses in Malta can significantly differ depending on individual tastes and preferences.
-However, it is possible to get a rough idea of the costs involved for popular activities such as dining out or enjoying a few drinks.
-According to Numbeo, the average cost for a meal at a mid-range restaurant in Malta for two people is approximately €69 (US$75), while a meal at an inexpensive restaurant may cost around €15 (US$16) per person.
-If you plan to indulge in a couple of drinks, be prepared to spend around €3-5 (US$3.50-$6) for a domestic beer and €4-6 (US$4.75-$7) for an imported beer or a cocktail.
-Factoring in these expenses, a typical night out in Malta could cost you anywhere between €30-50 (US$37-$60) per person, not including any potential discounts or special promotions.
-Keep in mind that these prices may vary depending on the specific location, the time of year, and the type of establishment.
+According to Numbeo, the average cost for a meal at a mid-range restaurant in Malta for two people is approximately €69 (USD 73), while a meal at an inexpensive restaurant may cost around €30 (USD 31.7) for two people.
+If you plan to indulge in a couple of drinks, be prepared to spend around €3-5 (USD 3.7) for a domestic beer and €4-6 (USD 4.9) for an imported beer or a cocktail.

 Item Average Price